-Our Residential Treatment Program provides 24/7 therapeutic services for up to 30 children at a time.
-Typically, the youth admitted to the Residential Treatment Program have failed multiple foster homes and school placements due to parental abuse and neglect, while others suffer from extreme emotional and behavioral disturbances.
+Our Short-Term Residential Therapeutic Program provides 24/7 therapeutic services for up to 30 children at a time.
+Typically, the youth admitted to the Residential Program have failed multiple foster homes and school placements due to parental abuse and neglect, while others suffer from extreme emotional and behavioral disturbances.
 Our program’s goal is to help each child work to change the behaviors that prevent them from finding a permanent family home.

 - Each child remains connected to their community

 - Focus is on making significant and lasting behavioral changes

 - Children in the Residential Program are engaged in normal daily activities in order to create structure and stability

 - Encourage and facilitate family engagement/relationships

 The SCH Mental Health Program supports the emotional and behavioral needs of each child.
 In collaboration with the child, their family, school, community, and other SCH programs, staff are able to create and apply focused and targeted treatment plans.

 - Intensive therapy for each resident that incorporates their family